gephi/gephi-documentation/gephi-desktop/docs/Plugins/Statistics.md

 }
 ```

-Details about how to use `GraphModel` and `AttributeModel` are said in the next section.
+Details about how to use `GraphModel` in the next section.

 ### Set LongTask